create3000/x_ite-vscode/README.md

 ## Prerequisites

-Install one of these extensions for X3D VRML Classic Encoding:
+Install one of these extensions for XML and one for X3D VRML Classic Encoding:

 * https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml for XML (recommended)
 * https://marketplace.visualstudio.com/items?itemName=kagamma.cge-x3d-vscode for X3DV (recommended)